ebenjs/simple_permission_workflow/README.md

 See `CONTRIBUTING.md` for contribution guidelines and PR process.

 ## Changelog
 See `CHANGELOG.md` for recent changes.
-(0.0.7 adds contact cleanup helpers.)
+(0.0.8 includes additional permissions added to `SPWPermission`.)

 ## License
 Apache-2.0 — see `LICENSE` for the full text.